coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 for further explanations.

-One can inform the rewrite tactic about morphisms and relations just by using the typeclass mechanism to declare them using Instance and Context vernacular commands.
+One can inform the rewrite tactic about morphisms and relations just by using the typeclass mechanism to declare them using the :cmd:`Instance` and :cmd:`Context` commands.
 Any object of type Proper (the type of morphism declarations) in the local context will also be automatically used by the rewriting tactic to solve constraints.